BestTimesToVisit.com Logo

 Ride the Metrocable to Parque Arví

-Ascend above the city's vibrant sprawl on the Metrocable, a unique public transport system that offers stunning aerial views of Medellín's transformation.
-Disembark at the top and immerse yourself in the lush, cool air of Parque Arví, a sprawling ecological reserve perfect for hiking and escaping the urban heat.
+Ascend above the city on the Metrocable, a breathtaking public transport system offering stunning aerial views of Medellín's transformation.
+Disembark at the top and immerse yourself in the lush, biodiverse Parque Arví, a natural sanctuary perfect for hiking and escaping the urban bustle.
+Look out for local artisans selling crafts near the park entrance.

-Witness Medellín's incredible resilience and artistic spirit in Comuna 13, once a no-go zone, now a canvas of vibrant graffiti and street art.
-Take a guided tour to understand the neighborhood's history, enjoy a mesmerizing street performance, and savor a refreshing 'raspao' (shaved ice) from a local vendor.
+Witness Medellín's incredible social and artistic resurgence in Comuna 13, once a no-go zone, now a canvas of colorful graffiti and vibrant street art.
+Take a guided tour to understand the history and hear the stories behind the art, and don't miss the outdoor escalators that offer a unique perspective of the neighborhood.
+The energy here is palpable, especially on weekend afternoons.

 Savor Bandeja Paisa at a Local 'Fonda'